 A British Fairey Firefly aircraft (Sqdn 1771) was shot down.
 The boat was lost in this mass attack of Fireflies and Barracuda aircraft.

 |U-1062||21 Dec 1943||Aircraft attack, aircraft shot down: |

-At 11.30 hours, the boat was attacked by Beaufighters south of Egersund, while en route to Bergen escorted by the German minesweeper M-403.
-4 Beaufighters of 144 Sqdn RAF carried torpedoes and 4 Beaufighters of 404 Sqdn RCAF acted as flak suppressors.
+11.30 hrs, south of Egersund, Norway: the boat was attacked by eight Beaufighters while en route to Bergen escorted by the German minesweeper M-403.
+Four Beaufighters of 144 Sqdn RAF carried torpedoes and four from 404 Sqdn RCAF acted as flak suppressors.
 U-1062 was slightly damaged by strafing but the torpedoes missed.
-The AA fire from both vessels brought down two Beaufighters, killing all four crewmen.
+Flak from both vessels brought down two Beaufighters, killing all four aircrew.

 |U-1163||2 Aug 1944|